GasPROt/reportcybersec/report.md

 ### NTLM Relay
 NTLM relay attacks are a powerful way to move around and escalate privileges in a domain network.
 The attacker relays an incoming authentication request from a victim to a target service.
-When a server asks the client (attacker) to prove his identity by encrypting a challenge, the attacker passes that challenge on and asks a victim to encrypt that same challenge for himself in order to impersonate victim’s identity against the server.
+When a server asks the client (attacker) to prove his identity by encrypting a challenge, the attacker passes that challenge on and asks the victim to encrypt that same challenge for himself in order to impersonate victim’s identity against the server.

 The threat model assumes that the attacker has MITM at the TCP level capability, which is relatively simple to obtain in Windows environments, for example abusing DNS legacy fallback protocols like LLMNR and NBT-NS or leveraging IPv6 MITM.